 Short man-made waterfalls spanned the river.
 Loved this view from the bridge.

 Except for pilgrims and the odd local, the streets were deserted.

 The Edificio Besta-Jira was originally built in 1911 as a casino.
 However, it didn’t last long as a casino and was soon taken over by the church.

 The Palacio Uranga in Burlada was designed by Máximo Goizueta, possibly with some influence by the famed Spanish architect, Antoni Gaudí.

 The colorful and decorative façade of a home along the Camino in Burlada.

 One last walk through Burlada before entering the city of Pamplona.

 In Burlada, I took off my boot to find the beginning of my first blister.
 From that point on, blisters would be an important and often painful factor during each day of my Camino.

 I hope you enjoyed this post, as I will stop in the suburb of Burlada.
 On my next post, On the Camino de Santiago in Pamplona, Spain, I’ll cross the Magdalena Bridge, and focus solely on the great city of Pamplona.
 Please join me.

 If you have my book, Camino de Santiago In 20 Days, or have ordered it, I really appreciate your support.
-It’s also out on Kindle.
-My Goodreads page has reviews and more information.
+It’s also out on Kindle and Kobo.
+My Goodreads and Amazon pages have reviews and more information.
 Please share this post, and thanks for your time.